Novel T-Cell Therapies Yield Decade-Long Remission in Epithelial Cancer

 This presentation examined 2 patients with metastatic cervical cancer who remain in CR for 10 years following a single infusion of TIL therapy in a phase 2 trial (NCT01585428).

-Of the 2 patients, 1 each had cervical squamous cell carcinoma and cervical adenocarcinoma.
+Of the 2 patients, one each had cervical squamous cell carcinoma and cervical adenocarcinoma.
 Per circulating tumor DNA (ctDNA) analysis and imaging, the levels of ctDNA and tumor progression have been undetectable for 10 years in both patients.

-Regarding the T cell responses, there was an observed and defined expansion and contraction of anti-tumor T cells sufficient for ongoing tumor response.
+Regarding the T-cell responses, there was an observed and defined expansion and contraction of antitumor T cells sufficient for ongoing tumor response.

 In the patient with cervical squamous cell carcinoma, tumor architecture-resolved mapping revealed that the TIL predominantly targeted subclonal neoantigens.
-Strongly targeted neoantigens included SETDB1E21D and METTL17E279K.
+Strongly targeted neoantigens included SETDB1 E21D and METTL17 E279K.

 Additionally, the tumor alterations observed in immune-resistance genes were partial and focal.